trellisconnect/savvy-sdk-docs/README.md

           // Called when certain events happen.
 Supported event names:
           // - OPEN
           //     - The user has successfully validated their auto insurance login.
+          // - ISSUER_CLICKED
+          //     - The user has selected an issuer to login as.
+          // - ACCOUNT_LINK
+          //     - The user has successfully proceeded past account authentication.
+          // - CONSENT_PROVIDED
+          //     - The user has provided consent to Savvy's terms and conditions.
+          // - OFFERS_LOADED
+          //     - The quote request has been finished.
+          // - OFFER_CLICKED
+          //     - A specific quote has been clicked.
+          // - TRANSITION_VIEW
+          //     - When the Widget transitions between views.
           // - EXIT
           //     - The flow has been exited.
 Also calls `onClose` callback.
           // - ERROR
           //     - If an error happens during the flow.
-          // - HANDOFF
-          //     - The user has successfully validated their auto insurance login.
-          // - ISSUER_CLICKED
-          //     - The user has selected an issuer to login as.
-          // - QUOTE_CONSENT_PROVIDED
-          //     - The user has provided their consent to get quotes.
-          // - QUOTES_LOADED
-          //     - The quote request has been finished.
-          // - QUOTE_CLICKED
-          //     - A specific quote has been clicked.
-          // - TRANSITION_VIEW
-          //     - When the SDK transitions between views.
           onEvent: handleSavvyEvent,
         });
         document.getElementById('openSavvyBtn').onclick = handler.open;